 10. Food and drink

-Okay, we said we wouldn’t go into food and drink on this blog post, because it really does warrant a whole blog of its own.
-But we can’t not mention it when talking about Porto’s highlights.
+Okay, I said we wouldn’t go into food and drink on this blog post, because it really does warrant a whole blog of its own.
+But I can’t not mention it when talking about Porto’s highlights.

 All the food and drink was exceptional, but you’ll have to read our ‘Food and drink in Porto’ post for more.